 Welcome back.
 In this lesson, we'll talk about Cloud Storage.
 We'll recap the basics and then we'll talk about how to access Buckets and Objects and we'll wrap up by talking about Security.

-We covered Cloud Storage in the Fundamentals Course.
-So, this is going to be a quick overview.
-By default, Cloud Storage encrypts our data both at rest and in flight and it offers three different storage classes and the way Google Storage is set up allows us to store data using the same service and same APIs, but with different access pricing.
+By default, Cloud Storage encrypts our data both at rest and in flight and and the way Google Storage is set up allows us to store data using the same service and same APIs, but with different access pricing.